lanl/metconsin/docs/source/tutorial.rst

         fl.write("{}".format(growth_media))

-To run MetConSIN, we call :py:func:`metconsin_sim <metconsin.metconsin_sim>`, passing our growth media, how long we'd like the simulation to run for, as well as a choice of metabolic uptake bound functions.
+To run MetConSIN, we call :py:func:`metconsin_sim <metconsin.metconsin.metconsin_sim>`, passing our growth media, how long we'd like the simulation to run for, as well as a choice of metabolic uptake bound functions.

 .. code-block:: python